nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 The Consumer system:

 - SHALL have previously traced the patient's NHS Number using PDS or an equivalent service.
-- SHALL have previously assertained that the patient isn't already registered at the provider organisation.
+- SHALL have previously ascertained that the patient isn't already registered at the provider organisation.

 ## API Usage ##